cjziems/framing-police-violence/README.md

 ## Project Pipeline

-All data is contained in the [Dropbox zip file](https://www.dropbox.com/s/hu9gt3znr6uaz8f/data.zip?dl=0)
+All data is contained in a zip file in the [Dropbox directory](https://www.dropbox.com/sh/632fi7khllnxuns/AAA8CIbDbK2gcELdY9fizNjca?dl=0)

 1. Download all data and setup repo by running `bash populate_repo.sh`